EHR Security Best Practices

 Most modern EHR systems have encryption at rest available, either as a built-in feature or through the storage infrastructure.
 When data is stored on encrypted volumes and the encryption key is managed securely, data that's stolen or accessed through physical theft of hardware is useless to an attacker.
 The encryption key management is the critical piece — if the encryption key is stored in the same location as the encrypted data or is compromised, the encryption doesn't help.

 Encryption in transit should be enforced for all EHR communication.
 This means HTTPS with strong TLS encryption for all web-based access and encrypted VPN tunnels for any remote connections.
 If your EHR has mobile applications, those applications should enforce encrypted communication.
 If your EHR integrates with other systems, those integrations should use encrypted protocols.
-The goal is that a patient's health information can't be captured by someone intercepting network traffic.
+The practical challenge is that encryption creates computational overhead, especially for encryption in transit, and older systems or networks struggle with the performance impact.
+The answer isn't to disable encryption — it's to ensure that your infrastructure is modern enough to handle encrypted traffic efficiently.

 Your EHR data must be backed up regularly and those backups must be tested to ensure they can be recovered.
 This isn't about HIPAA compliance alone — it's about basic operational resilience.
 If your EHR data is corrupted or destroyed, you need to be able to restore it to a recent point in time.